abend0c1/da/README.md

     1. Regina REXX      (http://regina-rexx.sourceforge.net)
     1. Open Object REXX (http://www.oorexx.org/)

-    On Linux, there is usually a REXX package that you can install using your package manager, on Ubuntu for example:
+    On Linux, there is usually a REXX package that you can install using your package manager.
+On Ubuntu you can install it by issuing:
     ```
     sudo apt install regina-rexx
     ```